Astr 328 Homework #1

 z=2, what would the median

-redshift of the galaxies be in these three universes?
+redshift of the galaxies be in these four universes?
 Explain

 qualitatively why this makes sense.